andre-maree/SequentialBlobIntegrator/README.md

 - "Container": "integration-test", // set the blob container to use
 - "MaxConcurrentOutboundCalls": "4" // max concurrent outbound calls

 Use Azure Storage Explorer and Azurerite for local development.
-Azure Storage Explorer can be downloaded, and Azurite should be included within Visual Sudio.
+Azure Storage Explorer can be downloaded, and Azurite is included within Visual Sudio or can also be downloaded.